DHTMLX/docs-todolist/docs/guides/mcp-server.md

 ## To Do List prompts to copy and adapt

-These prompts work best when they name a To Do List object directly, a task, a project, a user, rather than describing it in the abstract.
-Each group below targets one kind of operation; adapt the wording to your own data.
+Each group below targets one kind of operation.
+Copy an example and adapt the wording to your own data.

 **Tasks and hierarchy**

 ~~~
-How do I add a subtask under a specific task using addTask() in DHTMLX To Do List?
+How do I add a subtask under a specific task in DHTMLX To Do List?
 ~~~
 ~~~
 How do I make a task become a subtask of the task directly above it?
 Use the docs.